sorairolake/nt-time/README.md

 UTC", and is used as timestamps such as [NTFS] or [7z].
 Windows uses a file time to record when an application creates, accesses, or writes to a file.

-> [!IMPORTANT]
-> Note that many environments, such as the [Win32 API], may limit the largest
-> value of the file time to "+30828-09-14 02:48:05.477580700 UTC", which is
-> equal to the largest value of a 64-bit signed integer type when represented
-> as an underlying integer value.
-This is the largest file time accepted by the
-> [`FileTimeToSystemTime`] function of the Win32 API.

 ## Usage

 Run the following command in your project directory: